CHRONIC LUNG OR RESPIRATORY CONDITIONS CAN INCREASE THE RISK FOR SEVERE RSV IN ADULTS1

 RSV can also pose risks for adults with cardiovascular conditions2

-• CDC=Centers for Disease Control and Prevention; COPD=chronic obstructive pulmonary disease; RSV=respiratory syncytial virus.
+• AAMC=Association of American Medical Colleges; ACS=American Community Survey; CDC=Centers for Disease Control and Prevention; COPD=chronic obstructive pulmonary disease; Dx=diagnosis; ICD-10=International Classification of Diseases, 10th Revision; LRx=longitudinal prescription; RSV=respiratory syncytial virus.

 References